slatedocs/slate/source/index.html.md

 }
 ```

 This endpoint creates a `categorization` task.
 In this task, one of our workers will view the attachment and choose a category for it according to the instruction.
+You may allow multiple categories to be chosen by setting `allow_multiple` to `true`.
 Example use cases are spam detection, copyright detection, product categorization, etc.

 This task involves a plaintext `instruction` about how to make the categorization, an `attachment` of what you'd like to categorize, an `attachment_type`, and finally a list of categories.